routup/routup/README.md

 - 💼 extendable & compact
 - 🛫 named route parameters
 - 📁 nestable routers
-- 🤝️ define one or many (error-) middlewares
+- 🤝️ define one or many (error-) middlewares (inc. express middlewares)
 - ✨ promise support for route- & middleware-handlers
 - 👕 TypeScript fully supported
 - 🤏 Minimalistic to fit into any solution with minimum overhead